On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Introduction

 The current paper is the second one in a series extending such comparison theorems to smooth rigid analytic varieties over $K$ or $C$ (without any assumption on the existence of a nice integral model).
 While in the first paper \cite{CN3} we have focused on the arithmetic case, here we focus on the geometric case.
 Moreover, in comparison with \cite{CDN1} and \cite{CN3}, we significantly simplify the passage from rigid analytic syntomic cohomology to a filtered Frobenius eigenspace associated to $\B^+_{\dr}$-cohomology\footnote{If the variety is defined over $K$, its $\B^+_{\dr}$-cohomology is just de Rham cohomology tensored with $\B^+_{\dr}$.}.
 This requires a foundational work on Hyodo-Kato cohomology and Hyodo-Kato morphism, which occupies a good portion of this paper.

-In \cite{CN5}, the third paper in the series, we will use the results of this paper to prove the $C_{\rm st}$-conjecture for classes of smooth varieties over $C$ including holomorphically convex varieties (hopefully, this conjecture should hold for general smooth partially proper varieties).
+In \cite{CN5}, the third paper in the series, we will use the results of this paper to prove the $C_{\rm st}$-conjecture for classes of smooth (dagger) varieties over $C$ including quasi-compact varieties and some classes of holomorphically convex varieties (hopefully, this conjecture should hold for general smooth partially proper varieties).
 This includes a description of the $\B^+_{\dr}$-cohomology (with its extra-structures, namely Frobenius and monodromy) in terms of the $p$-adic pro-\'etale cohomology and, conversely, a description of the $p$-adic pro-\'etale cohomology in terms of differential forms (the $\B^+_{\dr}$-cohomology and the de Rham complex).
-To this end, we ``geometrize'' here the comparison isomorphisms proved in this paper, i.e., view them as $C$-points of isomorphisms between Vector Spaces.
+To this end, the comparison isomorphisms proved here are "geometrized", i.e., we view them as $C$-points of isomorphisms between Vector Spaces.
+This geometrization is also essential in the formulation of duality for geometric $p$-adic pro-\'etale cohomology \cite{CGN2}.